The Fire Carts of Xishi

 Read also:Walking the line

 To the far side of the auditorium is the town square.
-On the right, just below the railway, is a restored stage with a with a picture of Chairman Mao at the back.
-Presumably where the notorious “struggle sessions” once took place.
+On the right, just below the railway, is a restored stage with a picture of Chairman Mao at the back.
+This is presumably where the notorious “struggle sessions” once took place.
 These days the only struggles are the nightly aerobics classes in the square that help keep the mostly retired residents of the town fit.

 On the left, opposite the stage, a little lane leads down a flight of steps to Zhongfu Street.
 This is one of the oldest thoroughfares in town.
 It was once a street of opium dens, brothels and casinos.
 These days it still thrives each morning as a market where local farmers sell their produce.
 But many of the other buildings around town, from humble miners’ cottages to schools and hospitals, are empty now and are falling into disrepair.

 Following Zhongfu Street, keeping the little river to the left, you will pass some 1950s Soviet-style houses.
 Beyond these and through a grove of banana trees the way leads to the head of the No 1 pit at Huangcun, and the end of the railway line.
 The former lamphouse next to the old mineshaft has been preserved and is now a museum, though opening times are sporadic.
 A wander around the buildings near the station will reveal portraits of Mao and Leninist slogans.

 If Bagou is the heart of Jiayang National Mining Park, then the train is its lifeblood.
 For over fifty years it was the town’s only connection with the outside world.
 Until 2012 there wasn’t even a road and the one that exists now is little more than a narrow strip of concrete used mainly by trucks either carrying bamboo or serving the quarries.